warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunfaqs.md

 Once we receive your delegate application, we will get in touch with you to arrange the payment of the conference fee, which will be on the Warwick Student Union website.

 #### What committees will there be?
 Committees are in the process of being finalised - we will be updating you soon!
+Keep an eye out on our <a href="http://warwickun.org/warmun/committees">Committees</a> page for details.

 #### What are the rules of procedure of the conference?
-WarMUN 2021 will be using the HMUN rules of procedure.
+WarMUN 2022 will be using the HMUN rules of procedure.
 You can find the rules of procedure handbook <a href="https://www.yumpu.com/en/document/read/22180426/hmun-rules-of-procedure-harvard-model-united-nations">here</a>.

 #### Do I register as a single delegate or delegation?
 Either - single delegate if applying only for yourself, lead delegate if applying for yourself and others in your university.